jaehlee/jaehlee.github.io/index.md

 ## News

 * [New!]
+Jan 2021: Our paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](https://openreview.net/forum?id=MjvduJCsE4) is accepted at **ICLR 2021**!

+* [New!]
+Jan 2021: Our paper [Dataset Meta-Learning from Kernel Ridge-Regression](https://openreview.net/forum?id=l-PrrQrK0QR) is accepted at **ICLR 2021**!

+* [New!]
 Dec 2020: Our paper [Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent ](https://arxiv.org/abs/1902.06720) is featured at [Special Issue of Journal of Statistical Mechanics: Theory and Experiment](https://iopscience.iop.org/issue/1742-5468/2020/12)

 * [New!]
 Dec 2020: We presented our paper [Finite Versus Infinite Neural Networks: an Empirical Study](https://arxiv.org/abs/2007.15801) at **NeurIPS 2020**.
 Check out the [virtual conference site for pre-recorded talks.](https://neurips.cc/virtual/2020/protected/poster_ad086f59924fffe0773f8d0ca22ea712.html) [[poster@twitter]](https://twitter.com/hoonkp/status/1336885598720647168)

-* [New!]
-Nov 2020: Our new paper [Towards NNGP-guided Neural Architecture Search](https://arxiv.org/abs/2011.06006) is on ArXiv!
+* Nov 2020: Our new paper [Towards NNGP-guided Neural Architecture Search](https://arxiv.org/abs/2011.06006) is on ArXiv!

-* [New!]
-Nov 2020: Our new paper [Dataset Meta-Learning from Kernel Ridge-Regression](https://arxiv.org/abs/2011.00050) is on ArXiv!
+* Nov 2020: Our new paper [Dataset Meta-Learning from Kernel Ridge-Regression](https://arxiv.org/abs/2011.00050) is on ArXiv!

 * Oct 2020: Our paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](https://arxiv.org/abs/2010.07355) is on ArXiv!